The Team

 “I’ve always been independent and able to get through hard things.
 But this feels different.”

+The challenge is that functioning well and feeling well are not always the same thing.
 Someone can be highly capable while simultaneously experiencing anxiety, perfectionism, loneliness, burnout, self-doubt, or emotional exhaustion.
+Success does not automatically create emotional well-being.

 Many high achievers spend years chasing a feeling they assume will arrive with the next accomplishment.